General Assistance in Maine

 - If you are unfairly denied General Assistance you can also call the Department at 1-800-442-6003 (TTY: Maine relay 711) and talk to the people who supervise how towns run their General Assistance programs.
 They may get involved to make the towns pay the General Assistance you need.

-It is a program run by every town to help people who don't have enough money to pay their necessary expenses.
+General assistance (called GA after this) is a program run by every town to help people who don't have enough money to pay their necessary expenses.

 You may be eligible if your basic living costs are more than the money you have or can earn.